kimjoar/writings/understanding-backbone.md

  });
 ```

+Now we declare in the constructor what we want to occur when a status is
+added, instead of having this responsibility placed in the `addStatus`
+method, which should only be responsibly for actually adding a status,
-Now, we don't have special handling in the `success` callback, so we can
+not handling its outcomes.
+And as we no longer have special handling in
-move the triggering of the event into the `add` method on `Statuses`:
+the `success` callback, so we can move the triggering of the event into
+the `add` method on `Statuses`:

 ```diff
  var events = _.clone(Backbone.Events);